Chrisss09/Russian-Roulette/README.md

 <p>I have tested my game on Google Chrome and everything works as it should.</p>
 <p>I have tested my game on Safari and I discovered an issue that the cards did not flip over and they just flickered.
 After research, I found on Stack Overflow that another user had the same issue and I needed to add the webkit to my transition property where the cards flip over in my CSS styles sheet.
 I then added the moz, ms and o which helps the game work on other browsers and now all works as it should.</p>
 <p>Before I added in the browser compatibility properties I had an issue with Internet Explorer where the cards moved slowly around but now this has been rectified</p>
+<p>I have sent the link to my family and friends as well as students on the course to test out and I received positive feedback.
+I have also played the game many times to test if everything works such as for the win and loss rules of the game.</p>

 <h4>Mobile Response</h4>